Rosacea

 Most people with rosacea will benefit from a few simple steps:

-2. Azelaic acid is quite helpful, and it is safe for pregnant women.
-My favorite option is The Ordinary’s azelaic acid suspension, but another good option is azelaic acid cream.
+Azelaic acid is quite helpful, and it is safe for pregnant women.
+This can be combined with niacinamide.

 CAUTION: Frequent use of oxymetazoline causes “rebound” redness, where the redness comes back when the medicine wears off and can be more noticeable.